truera/trulens/docs/trulens_eval/contributing/techdebt.md

   have been defined for each model class that uses type annotations that reference types defined after its own definition (i.e. "forward refs").

-- "HACK014" -- cannot `from trulens_eval import schema` in some places due to
-  strange interaction with pydantic.
+- "HACK014" -- cannot `from trulens import schema` in some places due to strange interaction with pydantic.
 Results in:

   ```python